 The Paris Agreement marked a new era in climate policy, and with it, a new imperative to accelerate climate action.
 Effective implementation of countries’ Nationally Determined Contributions (NDCs) will drive the roll-out of low-carbon, climate-resilient infrastructure and economy-wide transformation, financed by significant, mostly private, investment.
 To meet their goals, developing countries need support to mobilize public and private finance quickly, and at scale.
 Delay will increase the economic cost and threaten the feasibility of the Paris goals.

-Combining the strengths of three world-leading organizations – Climate Policy Initiative, Baker & McKenzie, and AECOM – GNIplus provides governments with the best available policy, technical, financial, governance, and legal expertise to support the implementation of their NDCs.
-GNIplus also supports governments as they work to mobilize private investment and create long-term, sustainable growth and development.
+Combining the strengths of three world-leading organizations – Climate Policy Initiative, Baker McKenzie, and AECOM – GNI+ provides governments with the best available policy, technical, financial, governance, and legal expertise to support the implementation of their NDCs.
+GNI+ also supports governments as they work to mobilize private investment and create long-term, sustainable growth and development.

-By delivering practical, concrete actions in multiple geographies, GNIplus will: reform legal, policy, financial, institutional, and governance frameworks; stress-test the designs of infrastructure projects; and develop financial tools and instruments to de-risk investment and mobilize private finance at scale.
-GNIplus will maximize impact by building on its partners existing collaborations with governments, multilateral agencies, and private investors to facilitate climate action by enhancing current national strategies and initiatives.
+By delivering practical, concrete actions in multiple geographies, GNI+: reforms legal, policy, financial, institutional, and governance frameworks; stress-tests the designs of infrastructure projects; and develops financial tools and instruments to de-risk investment and mobilize private finance at scale.
+GNI+ maximizes impact by building on its partners existing collaborations with governments, multilateral agencies, and private investors to facilitate climate action by enhancing current national strategies and initiatives.

-For more information about GNIplus, please contact GNIplus@cpiclimatefinance.org.
+For more information about GNI+, please contact GNIplus@cpiclimatefinance.org.